 2) Communicate.
 Be sure to engage your son or daughter in conversation during your “date night.”
 Don’t start by talking about your “list” of concerns you have about your child.
 Instead, talk about anything and everything.
 Ask your kids about their interests, opinions, and feelings.

 4) Display affection.
-If your kids are teenagers, keep in mind that while they are in the process of becoming adults and separating from you (the parent), they still need your affection.
+If you kids are adolescents, it’s important to remember that while they are in the process of becoming adults and separating from their parents, they still need your affection.
 In fact, sexual promiscuity in teenage girls can often be traced back to a desire for (and lack of) affection from their fathers.
 Dads, be sure to offer your kids genuine affection through loving words, affirmation, encouragement, small gifts, and appropriate touch.